Contact Information

 Certificate of Achievement

-The Sustainable Agriculture major combines the skills and knowledge to incorporate economic viability, environmental stewardship and social responsibility in food and farming systems.
-This broad-based certificate combines plant and soil science, animal science and business in a hands-on approach to prepare students for the workforce or for transfer to a four-year institution.
+The Forest Science and Management major combines the skills and knowledge to incorporate sustainable production and management to forest ecosystems.
+This broad-based degree provides a hands-on approach to prepare students for the workforce or for transfer to a four-year institution.
 In all cases, students should consult with a counselor for more information on university admission and transfer requirements.
 A certificate is designed to provide career technical skills; it is not equivalent to an associate degree.

 Required Courses